stoneshoron/Yupptv-Playlist/README.md

 **⚡ Yupptv Playlist Scraper** is a lightweight and smart script that extracts live channel stream links and converts them into an **M3U playlist**.

-⏱️ The playlist is **auto-updated every 30 minutes**, so you're always getting fresh, working streaming links — ready to play instantly!
+⏱️ The playlist is **auto-updated every 1 Hours**, so you're always getting fresh, working streaming links — ready to play instantly!

 📡 It supports many of the **most popular channels** worldwide.